New examples of words for which binomial complexities and subword complexity coincide: Introduction

 Our main contributions are summarized in the following theorem, which provides several new and broad classes of words whose $2$-binomial complexity coincides with their subword complexity.

-\begin{theorem} Let $d\geq 2$.\\ \emph{(i)} If $w$ is a $1$-balanced $d$-ary word, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(ii)} If $w$ is a word with subword complexity $n\in\N_{>0}\mapsto n+(d-1)$, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(iii)} If $w$ is a hypercubic billiard word in dimension $d$, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(iv)} If $w$ is obtained as the coloring of a Sturmian word with another Sturmian words \cite{DMP24}, then its $2$-binomial complexity is equal to its subword complexity. \end{theorem}
+\begin{theorem} Let $d\geq 2$.\\ \emph{(i)} If $w$ is a $1$-balanced $d$-ary word, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(ii)} If $w$ is a word with subword complexity $n\in\N_{>0}\mapsto n+(d-1)$, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(iii)} If $w$ is a hypercubic billiard word in dimension $d$, then its $2$-binomial complexity is equal to its subword complexity.\\ \emph{(iv)} If $w$ is a $d$-ary Sturmian coloring, then its $2$-binomial complexity is equal to its subword complexity. \end{theorem}

+These four classes of words are defined in Section~\ref{sec:def}.
 Interestingly, all these examples can be thought of as generalizations of Sturmian words.
 At the time of writing, apart from the trivial case described above where the $1$-binomial complexity coincides with the subword complexity, we are not aware of any word genuinely unrelated to Sturmian words and whose $2$-binomial complexity coincides with its subword complexity.

 The proof of Theorem~\ref{th:main} relies on the two key Lemmas~\ref{lemma:binary_projections} and \ref{lemma:stability} stated in Section~\ref{sec:main}.
 These lemmas provide sufficient conditions for the $2$-binomial complexity of a word to coincide with its subword complexity, and can be regarded as a first step toward a characterization of words satisfying this property.
 More precisely: \begin{itemize} \item[-] Statements (i)--(iii) of Theorem~\ref{th:main} follow from Lemma~\ref{lemma:binary_projections}, which states that if all the binary projections of a given word are $1$-balanced, then its $2$-binomial complexity coincides with its subword complexity. \item[-] Statement (iv) of Theorem~\ref{th:main} follows from Lemma~\ref{lemma:stability}, which asserts that words whose $k$-binomial complexity equals their subword complexity are stable under a coloring process. \end{itemize}